top of page

 Empty white shelves inside a closet, with a wooden floor.
 Simple and clean setting, evoking a minimalist and organized feel.

-And that’s it—a custom closet shelving unit!
+And that’s it!
 Now I have a dedicated space to store my pottery, and my kitchen and dining room are back to normal.
 By following these steps on how to build closet shelves, you can transform an unused space into something functional and personalized for your needs.

 Shelves displaying various ceramic bowls with wavy edges in blue, green, and beige hues.
 Wooden floor, white shelves, and a cardboard box.